 General description of the residency

-Salary: $38,000 per year.
+Salary: $42,000 per year, plus an additional $2000 to be used toward travel to optometric meetings.
 For benefits and other information, please see the Residency FAQs.

 Primary supervisor: Dr. Sarah MacIver